WPXR-TV

 WPXR-TV (channel 38) is a television station licensed to Roanoke, Virginia, United States, broadcasting the Ion Television network to the Roanoke–Lynchburg market.
-The station is owned and operated by the Ion Media subsidiary of the E. W. Scripps Company, and maintains a transmitter atop Poor Mountain in unincorporated southwestern Roanoke County.
+The station is owned by the Ion Media subsidiary of the E. W. Scripps Company, and maintains a transmitter atop Poor Mountain in unincorporated southwestern Roanoke County.

 History

 The station signed on January 3, 1986, as WEFC, a religious station owned by Evangel Foursquare Church (hence the call letters).
 It was the first non-network affiliated station in Roanoke, and the first new UHF station in the market to sign on following the demise of WRLU channel 27 nearly 11 years earlier.
 Coincidentally, a new channel 27, under the calls of WVFT, would sign on two months after WEFC, carrying a similar format.

 Paxson Communications bought the station in 1997 and made it part of the all-infomercial inTV network.
 It joined Pax TV (later i: Independent Television and now Ion Television) on the network's launch in 1998.